iterative/dvc.org/static/docs/tutorial/preparation.md

 Most of the code for the problem is ready and will be downloaded in the first steps.
 Later we will be modifying the code a bit to improve the model.

-## Getting the sample code
+## Getting the example code

-Take the following steps to initialize a new Git repository and get the sample code into it:
+Take the following steps to initialize a new Git repository and get the example code into it:

 <details>